MeltwaterArchive/storyplayer/modules/browser/usingBrowser.md

 _usingBrowser()_ allows you to load web pages into the browser, and to interact with the DOM elements inside the page.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\BrowserActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingBrowser_.

 ## Behaviour And Return Codes